CharleyGui/docs.fr-fr/docs/csharp/whats-new/csharp-8.md

 ## <a name="indices-and-ranges"></a>Index et plages

-Les index et les plages fournissent une syntaxe concise pour accéder à des éléments ou des plages uniques dans une séquence.
+Indices and ranges provide a succinct syntax for accessing single elements or ranges in a sequence.

-Cette prise en charge de langage s’appuie sur deux nouveaux types et deux nouveaux opérateurs :
+This language support relies on two new types, and two new operators:

 - <xref:System.Index?displayProperty=nameWithType> représente un index au sein d’une séquence.
-- L’index de l’opérateur end `^`, qui spécifie qu’un index est relatif à la fin de la séquence.
+- The index from end operator `^`, which specifies that an index is relative to the end of the sequence.
 - <xref:System.Range?displayProperty=nameWithType> représente une sous-plage d’une séquence.
-- L’opérateur de plage `..`, qui spécifie le début et la fin d’une plage comme opérandes.
+- The range operator `..`, which specifies the start and end of a range as its operands.

 Commençons par les règles concernant les index.
 Prenons pour exemple un tableau `sequence`.
 L’index `0` est identique à l’index `sequence[0]`.
 L’index `^0` est identique à l’index `sequence[sequence.Length]`.
 Notez que `sequence[^0]` lève une exception, tout comme `sequence[sequence.Length]`.
 Pour n’importe quel nombre `n`, l’index `^n` est identique à l’index `sequence.Length - n`.

 Une plage spécifie son *début* et sa *fin*.
-Le début de la plage est compris, mais la fin de la plage est exclusive, ce qui signifie que le *début* est inclus dans la plage, mais que la *fin* n’est pas incluse dans la plage.
+The start of the range is inclusive, but the end of the range is exclusive, meaning the *start* is included in the range but the *end* isn't included in the range.
 La plage `[0..^0]` représente la plage dans son intégralité, tout comme `[0..sequence.Length]` représente la plage entière.

 Prenons quelques exemples.
 Examinez le tableau suivant, annoté avec son index à partir du début et de la fin :